Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Dependencies in the Model

-While we do not need the notions of $\phi$-mixing and $\beta$-mixing coefficients~\cite{Yu94} in the rest of the paper, we compute them for this example as an illustration that $\{d(i)\}_{i\geq 1}$ are unrelated to mixing.
-Recall that the $j'$th $\phi$-mixing coefficient
+While we do not need the notions of $\phi$-mixing and $\beta$-mixing coefficients for stationary stochastic processes \cite{Yu94} in the rest of the paper, we compute them for this example as an illustration that $\{d(i)\}_{i\geq 1}$ are unrelated to mixing.